 One technique that we use to aid in healing of more involved surgical procedures is we take blood from your arm and use a centrifuge to separate the healing components of your blood.
 We then place this back into the surgical site after we have finished our procedure and this allows the body to heal much faster and with much less discomfort.

-At Dedicated Dental Care we take pride in providing our patients with the best care possible through investing in the newest and safest state of the art technology.
+We take pride in providing our patients with the best care possible through investing in the newest and safest state of the art technology.
 This includes our 3D CBCT x-ray machine that allows us to take 3D images.
 These images are used for when indicated for surgical implant planning, difficult root canal treatments, difficult extractions and oral pathology.
 The resolution of the equipment that we have purchased is one of the highest in the industry, while exposing the patient to a very low dosage of radiation relative to other brands of equipment.